-Structurally, pricing projects aren’t much different than most enterprise software projects.
+Structurally, a pricing project isn’t much different than many enterprise software projects.
 Planning is the key to success.
 The first step is to work with the client team to develop an implementation strategy that works for all parties.
 The plan would have a firm scope for the first phase and potential scope for subsequent phases.
 This allows you to be agile as new information and situations come to light.

 An implementation strategy will help guide the project and should address the following:

 - Document the expected drivers of benefit and the changes that enable and sustain those benefits

 - Define the business functions each application will cover during each phase

 - Define the data flows and integration methods between the applications for each phase

 - Assess the risks and plan mitigations to keep the project on track

 In addition, implementation success factors should be discussed.
 Some of the factors that might be included are:

 - Involve key business users throughout the project.
 Users aid in defining requirements, setting scope, reviewing prototypes, performing acceptance testing, training other team members.

 - Keep implementation phases small.
 Phases should focus on a “minimally viable product” approach to manage risk and maximize the opportunity to learn and adjust as you go.